k-candidate/docker-static-curl/README.md

 ```

 ## TO DO
-- [ ] Parameterize the curl version.
-Tag the image accordingly.
 - [ ] GH Action for PRs: builds, tests, but does not push the image.
 - [ ] Multi-arch.